strimzi/proposals/052-cruise-control-api-users.md

   clusterId: 2dJw0Z45S7-NWsM0b71edA
   conditions:
   - lastTransitionTime: "2023-09-06T16:04:52.925134592Z"
-    message: The desired Cruise Control capacity configuration contains changes which are not allowed.
-As a result, all capacity changes will be ignored.
+    message: The desired Cruise Control API user configuration contains changes which are not allowed.
+As a result, all user changes will be ignored.
 Use DEBUG level logging for more information about the detected changes.
-    reason: CruiseControlCapacityConfig
+    reason: CruiseControlApiUserConfig
     status: "True"
     type: Warning
  ...